 The Cost Share/Economic Development Program builds partnerships with local entities to pool efforts and limited resources in order to deliver state highway and bridge projects.
-In the past, MoDOT allocated \$45 million of Cost Share/Economic Development funds annually based on the funding distribution formula set by the Missouri Highways and Transportation Commission.
+In the past, MoDOT allocated \$45 million of Cost Share/Economic Development funds annually, based on the funding distribution formula set by the Missouri Highways and Transportation Commission.
 Each year, a minimum of \$5 million were set aside for projects that demonstrated economic development through job creation.
-MoDOT contributed up to 100 percent of the total cost for projects on the state highway system if the Missouri Department of Economic Development verified that the project created jobs.
+MoDOT contributed up to 100 percent of the total cost for projects on the state highway system if the Missouri Department of Economic Development verified the project created jobs.
 Retail development projects were not eligible.

-In light of a plummeting 2016-2020 construction program, the Missouri Highways and Transportation Commission suspended the Cost Share/Economic Development Program on Jan.
-8, 2014.
+In light of a plummeting 2016-2020 construction program, the Missouri Highways and Transportation Commission suspended the Cost Share/Economic Development Program on January 8, 2014.
+Unfortunately, Missouri's construction budget is falling to a point that will make it very difficult for MoDOT to maintain the existing system, much less pursue projects that add to the system.
 Projects already reviewed and approved by the cost share committee are eligible to move forward.
 However, no additional projects will be considered for funding.

-In fiscal year 2016, Ford Motor Company created 256 verified new jobs in conjunction with interchange improvements at Interstate 35 and U.S. Route 69 in Clay County.
+In fiscal year 2012, Edward Jones created 588 verified new jobs in conjunction with interchange improvements at I-270 and Dorsett Road in St. Louis County.